MicrosoftDocs/winui-api/microsoft.applicationmodel.resources/resourcemap.md

 Do not use "?" or "#" in resource identifiers, because they terminate the resource path evaluation.
 For example, "MyResource?3" is treated as "MyResource".

-### Collection member lists

-For JavaScript, ResourceMap supports using an index to access items.

 ## -see-also

 ## -examples